 - other adequate means.5

-This means that if you were bitten by an off-leash dog on a public street or sidewalk, the owner may be liable even if the animal has never bitten anyone before.
+This means that if an off-leash dog bites you on a public street or sidewalk, the owner may be liable even if the animal has never bitten anyone before.

 Then your final damages award will be reduced in proportion to your fault.
-So if you were 25% at fault for your dog bite, you would receive 25% less than what you would have received had you been blameless.
+So if you were 25% at fault for your injury, you would receive 25% less than what you would have received had you been blameless.

 Dog bite lawsuits seek compensatory damages, which is money that covers all of your out-of-pocket costs.
 This includes money for: